Digital-Preservation-Finland/file-scraper/README.rst

     * For forcing scraping a file as a specific type:

         * MIME type: ``mimetype=<mimetype>``.
 If MIME type is given, the file is scraped as this MIME type and the normal MIME type detection result is ignored.
-This makes it possible to e.g. scrape a file containing HTML as a plaintext file and thus not producing errors for problems like invalid HTML tags, which one might want to preserve as-is.
+This makes it possible to e.g. scrape a file containing HTML as a plaintext file and thus not produce errors for problems like invalid HTML tags, which one might want to preserve as-is.
         * Version: ``version=<version>``.
 If both MIME type and version are given, the normal version detection results are also ignored, and the user-supplied version is used and reported instead.
 Providing a version without MIME type has no effect.

 Additionally, the following returns a boolean value True, if the file is a text file, and False otherwise::